Brandin Cooks Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 - Note: Cooks' stats vs. Cardinals date back to 2016.

-- The Cardinals have the NFL's sixth-ranked pass defense this season, giving up 232.2 yards per game through the air.
+- This week Cooks will face the NFL's sixth-ranked pass defense (232.2 yards allowed per game).

-- At 1.5 passing TDs conceded per game, the Cardinals defense is ranked ninth in the league.
+- With nine passing TDs allowed this year, the Cardinals defense is ranked ninth in the NFL.

 Recent Performances

-- Against the Colts last week, Cooks was targeted 13 times and totaled 89 yards on nine receptions.
+- In last week's outing against the Colts, Cooks was targeted 13 times, picking up 89 yards on nine receptions.

-- Cooks has also tacked on 17 grabs for 159 yards during his last three games.
-He was targeted 25 times and put up 53.0 receiving yards per game.
+- Cooks has 17 catches on 25 targets for 159 yards in his last three games, averaging 53.0 yards per game.

 Cooks' Houston Teammates